 11. House of Refuge Museum

 The House of Refuge at Gilbert’s Bar is a maritime museum situated in Stuart.
-It was one of ten buildings that were constructed along the east coast of Florida to aid shipwrecked sailors.
+It was one of ten buildings constructed along the east coast of Florida to aid shipwrecked sailors.

 12. Fort Matanzas National Monument